-The following trailer maintenance guidelines are intended to assist the operator in preventive maintenance.
+The following guidelines are to assist the operator with preventive maintenance of the trailer.

 TRAILER BRAKES

 Properly functioning brake shoes and drums are essential to ensure safety.
 The brakes should be inspected the first 200 miles of operation.
 This will allow the brake shoes and drums to seat properly.
 After the first 200-mile interval, inspect the brakes every 3,000 miles.
 If driving over rough terrain, inspect the brakes more frequently.